antoinemansour7/VehiQ/README.md

 <br>**Use Cases:** <br>
 - In-app Widgets: Vue.js is lightweight and flexible enough to be embedded into existing applications.
 It can easily be integrated into larger applications due to its modular and incremental nature.
 - Interactive User Interfaces: Vue.js ‘s fast response rate due to its virtual DOM and responsive features suits applications with real-time data updates like dashboards.

+<ins><br>**Angular**<br></ins>
+**Description:** <br>
+Angular is an open-source framework used to develop web applications created by Google.
+It is a TypeScript based framework, which is an extended version of JavaScript.
+Its main use is to build single-page web applications.
+<br>**Strengths:** <br>
+Angular provides a wide variety of tools, libraries, and third-party integrations, which can facilitate and accelerate the development of the web application.
+It has a reduced need for manipulating the DOM manually, due to its data binding feature, which simplifies the synchronization between the data model and the UI.
+Additionally, Angular is still being updated regularly by its large community of developers, meaning that there is a vast amount of ressources to provide support to the user.
+<br>**Weaknesses:** <br>
+If not optimized properly, Angular’s features may lead to performance overhead, which could affect the loading time and the responsiveness of the website, especially for smaller applications.
+It is also very complex and not ideal for simple and small web applications.
+<br>**Use Cases:** <br>
+- Single-page applications: Angular provides the necessities for building dynamic and interactive UX without page reloads.
+- Real-time applications: Due to Angular’s data binding and reactive programming features, it can be used to build applications such as chat applications, dashboards, etc.